The bite: orthopedic perspectives

 1) Each tooth functions like its own joint with its socket, complete with range of motion, source of functional circulation, continuous remodeling, and reflex neuromuscular protections.

 2) Each tooth forms an interproximal joint with its neighboring teeth, including a resting joint space of three to twenty-one microns12.
 On the sides of the interproximal joint space are two central flat contact areas surrounded by a periphery that defines a range of motion in all directions.
-Biting not only depresses the teeth into their sockets, but it also tips them lingually and mesially (forward) until their interproximal gaps close and the adjacent teeth make physical contact.
+At rest, the adjacent teeth are not in contact.
+Biting depresses them while it also tips them lingually and mesially until their interproximal gaps close and the adjacent teeth make physical contact.
 The friction produced by this forceful interproximal contact locks together groups of neighboring teeth and thereby enables them to function as a single structural unit, like one long tooth with many roots.
 Pre-industrial and modern interproximal joints are photographed in chapters 2 and 4 of ETIOLOGY.

 3) The resting maxillo-mandibular joint space is not maintained by resting forces in the surrounding tissues.
 While synovial joint spaces are maintained by light passive forces due to the resting tonus of the muscles which cross the joint, the freeway space cannot be maintained by passive intrajoint forces, because the teeth are wired with too many neuromuscular reflexes to have them maintain light steady contact during sleep.
 The freeway space is protected by neuromuscular reflexes which respond immediately to changes in tooth contact patterns, but those reflexes respond to any increased tooth height, such as a partial or full denture, by lowering the mandible to restore freeway space.
 By altering mandibular resting posture, those reflexes can redirect facial growth vertically.
 They can also prevent people from applying enough biting forces during the day to counterbalance and thereby reverse the eruption of the teeth and their supporting alveolar bone that occurs during sleep.